SkillBridge

 Survey

-We collected 77 responses from learners who recently took classes online or in person.
-Our goal was to understand how they discover tutors, what gets in the way, and what builds trust.
+We collected 26 responses from learners who recently took online or in-person classes.
+Our aim was to uncover how they discover classes, what challenges they face, and what factors build trust and confidence.

 Competitive Analysis

-The third step in our research involved identifying successful patterns in current products and missing gaps.
+The next step in our research involved identifying successful patterns in current products and missing gaps.
 We explored different products and narrowed them down to four top competitors: Superprof, Domestika, Wyzant, and Udemy.
-As a team, we analyzed the good and the bad of each competitor and determined how they present their features.

 Platforms like Udemy and Domestika make discovery easy but lack local, one-to-one teaching.